 Read Our Blog: Best Tips For Plastic Waste Management

 Further registration must be fetched from the CPCB by all PIBOs whose mode of operation is expanded in more than two states and in the case of the other PIBOs, they must obtain the registration from the respective SPCB.
 In order to obtain the registration, it is necessary to submit the EPR action plan pertaining to the plastic waste management system.

 EPR action plans with respect to the plastic waste management system must be submitted by those PIBOs whose mode of operation is expanded to more than two states so that registration can be obtained from CPCB.
 A necessary impediment that is required to be followed by the PIBO is that the EPR must be fulfilled in every state where the products of PIBO are introduced.

-In respect of a particular state, the EPR target must stand on equal grounds with that of the quantum of plastic which is injected by the PIBOs in the market which is generally called as post-consumer waste.
+In respect of a particular state, the EPR target must stand on equal grounds with that of the quantum of plastic that is injected by the PIBOs in the market which is generally called post-consumer waste.

 PIBOs are presented with three choices to implement the EPR plan in the respective states where their products are being introduced, which are as follows:

 - In the very first place, it is about the management of plastic waste through its own distribution channel.

 - In the second place, direct interaction and engagement can be forged with that of the local bodies in order to manage plastic waste effectively.

 - The last alternative presents the choice of engaging with the waste management agency.
 Further, the waste management agency can work smoothly by fostering collaboration with ULBs.